 A primary quail management objective is to maintain or create the mosaic of small thickets of low growing woody brush throughout a ranch, as described above in woody cover requirements.
 Thickets of sumac, briers, plums, blackberries, etc. should be retained and encouraged to form.
-Although not as desirable, small clumps of low growing cedars could have some value as cover where other species do not grow or are in short supply.
-Where vines have grown up into a tree leaving ground too open to serve as quail cover, the tree can be cut half through a few feet above ground and pushed over, bringing the living vines closer to the ground.
-In the western portion of the area, the trunks of multi-stemmed mesquites can be half-cut and pushed over so that the limbs touch the ground but continue to grow, forming small areas protected from cattle grazing/deer browsing.
+Although not as desirable, small clumps of low growing running live oak could have some value as cover where other species do not grow or are in short supply.
+Where vines have grown up into a tree, but it is too open at ground level to serve as quail cover, the tree can be cut half through a few feet above ground and pushed over, bringing the living vines closer to the ground.
+The trunks of multistemmed mesquites can be half-cut and pushed over to where the limbs touch the ground but they still continue to grow, forming small areas protected from cattle grazing/deer browsing.
 Half-cutting mesquite should be done during the early and middle parts of the growing season, not during the dormant season.
-The individual "skeletons" of large cut cedars can also form small areas protected from grazing/browsing where patches of herbaceous and woody plants suitable for cover can become established.
-The number of browsing animals on the range (combination of wildlife and domestic livestock) needs to be maintained at a level where browsing pressure on low growing woody cover is not excessive.
+The individual "skeletons" of large cut trees can also form small areas protected from grazing/browsing where patches of herbaceous and woody plants suitable for cover can become established.
+The number of browsing animals on the range (combination of wildlife and domestic livestock) needs to maintained at a level where browsing pressure on low growing woody cover is not excessive.